-The Association of Translators and Interpreters of Florida (ATIF), together with the Spanish Language Division (SPD) of the American Translators Association (ATA) and the Miami Dade College Eduardo J. Padron Campus (MDCEPC)*, are proud to present an INTERNATIONAL CONFERENCE on March 20-22, 2020 in Miami, Florida.
+The Association of Translators and Interpreters of Florida (ATIF), together with the Spanish Language Division (SPD) of the American Translators Association (ATA) and the Miami Dade College Eduardo J. Padron Campus (MDCEPC)*, will present Spring Into Action Summer 2020, an international conference in Miami, Florida.**

 In an effort to share more information about some of our presenters and organizers, we will be publishing a series of interviews.
 Below is our conversation with Ricardo Bardo-Portilla, Director of the Translation & Interpretation Studies Program at Miami Dade College in Florida.

 You have worked as a state and federally-certified court interpreter and as a translator and instructor for many years.
 What is currently the most demanded interpreting service: simultaneous, consecutive, whisper, sight translation, over-the-phone or travel?
 Why?

 Well, it depends on the setting in which you are interpreting.
 In court, for example, you would usually interpret in the consecutive and simultaneous mode, mostly.
 In the medical setting, on the other hand, consecutive interpretation is generally used, though there is also a great deal of sight translation as well, when interpreters need to sight translate documents that patients need to sign or to be informed of.
 In the case of international conferences, for example, simultaneous interpretation is used, though there are times in which consecutive interpretation is also requested, and in telephonic interpretation, interpreters would use the consecutive mode.

 Written translation is key to facilitating clear and intercultural communication between people, organizations, corporations and countries.
 What are the main skills a good translator should have?